newtpritchett/sample-work/project-2a-out-of-the-depths-newtpritchett-master/README.md

+# This project was created by Trevor Pritchett in my Spring 2019 semester for an Operating Systems class.
+The assignment description is below.
+Much of the framework is provided but my work is predominately in the boot.S, kernel.c, and lowborn.S files

 # Out of the Depths of x86

 In this project you'll be building your own _barebones_, 32-bit OS kernel in